 -Put the turkey in the brown paper bag, staple shut.. then put on roasting pan

--If you have a huge turkey use two paper bags at each end.
+-If you have a huge turkey use two paper bags at each end and staple together.
 It won’t stick to the bird because of the olive oil

 -Sprinkle the bag all over with water